Stealth Firewall

 What it adds on top of raw Windows firewall:

-• Searchable, filterable rule list
+• Searchable, filterable rule list with quick refresh

-• "By Application" pivot that joins program-path filters to rules
+• By Application pivot that joins program-path filters to rules

-• Connection summary by TCP state
+• Toolbar connection summary by TCP state (LISTEN, BOUND, ESTABLISHED, CLOSE_WAIT)

 • One-click export of all rules